rjetalpuria-paramount/GenAIProject/README.md

 ### Problem: Figuring out chat history
 #### Solution:
 - Spring AI provides JdbcChatMemory for storing chat history in a database.
-- Create an uuid for each conversation and store the chat history in a PostgreSQL database.
+- Create a UUID for each conversation and store the chat history in a PostgreSQL database.
-- Improvement (not yet implemented): Use vector store for storing chat history and retrieving relevant context for the conversation.
+- Improvement (not yet implemented): Use a vector store for storing chat history and retrieving relevant context for the conversation.
-### Problem: Figuring out accessing Confluence documents.
+### Problem: Figuring out how to access Confluence documents.
 #### Solution:
 - Use Atlassian's Confluence REST API to fetch the knowledge base.
 - Use the Atlassian PAT (Personal Access Token) for authentication.
-### Problem: Figuring out creating embeddings from the Confluence pages.
+### Problem: Figuring out how to create embeddings from the Confluence pages.
+#### Details:
-#### Subproblem: Confluence pages are in HTML format, which also have styling and other non-semantic content.
+- Confluence pages are in HTML format, which also has styling and other non-semantic content.
+- Using Jsoup HTML parser directly on Confluence's HTML causes duplicated content due to the various HTML tags (especially for table formatting tags)
 ##### Solution:
-- Use Jsoup to parse the HTML and extract the text content.
+- Sanitize the HTML content using Jsoup - this removes styling and other tags
+- Convert it into Markdown - provides cleaner structure, and concise formatting (aka reduces token count)
+- Create Documents from converted Markdown
 #### Subproblem: Figuring out the optimal chunk size for creating embeddings.
 ##### Solution:
 - TBD
-### Subproblem: Figuring out embedding strategy (ex: BM25, etc.)
+### Subproblem: Figuring out embedding strategy (ex, BM25, etc.)
 ##### Solution:
 - TBD